Boarding Schools for Boys in Foley, Alabama…

 Registering Boys from Foley, Alabama, Safe Harbor is Boarding School in Florida with Non-Stop Education

 At Safe Harbor, practical knowledge means as much as academic knowledge.
-Besides all aspects of boating and seamanship, we offer vocational training in a variety of topics, such as carpentry, scuba diving, navigation, log keeping and map reading, welding, engine repair, and basic electrical work.
+Besides all aspects of boating and seamanship, we offer vocational training in a variety of topics, such as carpentry, boat refurbishing, navigation, log keeping and map reading, welding, engine repair, and basic electrical work.

 Normal high school takes place year-round and can be accelerated, letting students catch up wherever they may have fallen behind academically.
 Boys who complete the Safe Harbor program receive a Florida high school diploma, and a lot of them go on to colleges of their choice.